Daniel and Geo Fuchs: Work series

 Aesthetics and destruction are also the subject in the work series ‘Nature and Destruction’.

-Nature as Daniel and Geo Fuchs see it, is beauty, offering resources and energy - and at the same time confrontation with the destruction of nature caused by the impact of humankind.
+Nature as Daniel and Geo Fuchs see it, is beauty, offering resources and energy – and at the same time confrontation with the destruction of nature caused by the impact of humankind.
 In the series “Explosions’ as part of “Nature and Destruction’, this contradiction finds its culmination.
 The fascination about the breathtaking force of a blasting power, which might be the Big Bang, where all life originates from, blends with the uneasiness about the destruction, which an explosion causes that is triggered by man.
 Questions about parallels in contemporary, political events are subliminally posed.

-The latest project of Daniel and Geo Fuchs - labeled by the artists as “matter of the heart/labor of love” - is the ‘Halva Art Project’.
-Halva is the name of a female Russian Toy Terrier, that has lived since October 2014 with the pair.
+The latest project of Daniel and Geo Fuchs – labeled by the artists as a "matter of the heart/labor of love" – is the "Halva Art Project".
+Halva is the name of a female Russian toy terrier, that has lived since October 2014 with the pair.

 The project started with an oil portrait, which the painter Gertrud Fuchs, Daniels mother, painted based on a photo of Halva.
 Unaware of what it could turn into, the artist couple published a photo of the oil portrait on the social media platform ‘Facebook’.
 Excited that Daniel and Geo Fuchs had accommodated a little dog, many befriended artists were inspired by the photograph and based on it their own portrayals of Halva.
 This led Daniel and Geo Fuchs to the idea that artists of any genre create an artistic interpretation of little Halva.
 To realize the project the duo started, in 2015, traveling to shootings with Halva, often in their motor home.